 Before playing with the cat laser pointer, it is important to look at the environment.
 For example, can your cat be injured by something during play?
 Or are some animals in the neighborhood who don’t like it when your cat runs crazily around the room and follows a light.
 Maybe it’s better to go with your cat to another room where it is quiet and safe to play.
 Make sure the playing environment is safe.
 It is also important that your cat is healthy and wants to play.
 Take the laser pointer so that you have it nearby.
 Keep food and treats with you.

 Start the laser game by aiming the beam in front of the cat and zigzagging this beam away from your cat.
 Regularly encourage your cat to “catch” the elusive ray by pausing the light so that your cat can “catch” the ray.

-The duration and intensity of the sessions vary and depend on the physical conditioning, interest, and age of the cat.
+The duration and intensity of the sessions vary and depend on the cat’s physical conditioning, interest, and age.
 It is important to end the game session, as well as how you start.
 Instead of stopping quickly/abruptly, you gradually slow down the beam and shine the light on a toy.
 Your cat can then catch it.
 Finally, reward your cat, such as some food or a few cat treats.

 Safety Tips for Playing With a Cat Laser Pointer